Measuring Oscillations with A Million Atmospheric Neutrinos: Super-Kamiokande and Hyper-Kamiokande Simulations

-The simulation for each of the Super-Kamiokande experiment phases is based on the output of version \textit{v2.12} of the GENIE generator \cite{andreopoulos2015genie}.
-The obtained true information of the neutrino interaction in water is then translated into the relevant reconstructed variables for analysis using the effective response of the SK detector.
-Given the complexity of the SK reconstructions and the variety of event topologies, the emulation of the SK detector is done on an event-by-event basis similar to reconstruction software.
+As stated in the text, for this analysis we assume that HyperK will perform very similar to the SuperK detector.
+The simulation for each of the SuperK experiment phases is based on the output of version \textit{v2.12} of the GENIE generator \cite{andreopoulos2015genie}.
+The obtained true information of the neutrino interaction in water is then translated into the relevant reconstructed variables for analysis using the effective response of the SuperK detector.
+Given the complexity of the SuperK reconstructions and the variety of event topologies, the emulation of the SuperK detector is done on an event-by-event basis similar to reconstruction software.
 For that purpose, many distributions and efficiencies were taken from different sources to account for the different performances of the detector depending on its phase \cite{PhysRevLett.107.241801, Abe_2018}.

-First, the true neutrino information is used to select all the particles that may emit a detectable signal by SK, that is photons or charged particles above the Cherenkov threshold by more than 30~MeV in kinetic energy.
-Further, we use PYTHIA package \cite{Sj_strand_2006, Sj_strand_2015} to enable the decay of unstable particles within the SK event time window.
+First, the true neutrino information is used to select all the particles that may emit a detectable signal by SuperK, that is photons or charged particles above the Cherenkov threshold by more than 30~MeV in kinetic energy.
+Further, we use PYTHIA package \cite{Sj_strand_2006, Sj_strand_2015} to enable the decay of unstable particles within the SuperK event time window.
 This is of special relevance for heavy mesons produced in neutrino interactions above 1~GeV, the hadronic decays of $\tau$ leptons, and the decay of neutral pions produced by sub-GeV neutrinos.
 The resulting detectable particles from the decay are added to the previous particles.
 This list of final state particles gives a first estimate of the number of rings that the event will have, true Cherenkov rings.\\